tungbq/K8sHub/hands-on/jenkins-on-k8s/README.md

   ![login-ok](./assets/login-ok.png)

+- Select install suggested plugin option on the initial setup

-## Jenkins agents on k8s
+## Configure Jenkins agents on k8s

-Add the Kubernetes agents
+Now we have the Jenkins controller up and running in k8s cluster, let's add the Kubernetes agents to run our pipeline

 ### 1. Install Kubernetes plugin